UsmanAJabbar/sorting_algorithms/README.md

-# C - Sorting algorithms & Big O
+# C - Sorting Algorithms & Big O
 This repo is a collaborative project by Usman Abdul Jabbar and Tim McMacken.

 ## Description